Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - Response to increased concentration depends on the type of cell
 	- In $\beta$-cells of the pancreas, it leads to the release of insulin, and in muscle cells, it leads to muscle contractions

+**Cyclic AMP (cAMP)**
+- Synthesized by the enzyme adenylyl cyclase from ATP
+- Main role is to bind to and actiavte an en

 #### Changes in Signal Transduction Pathways 4.4
 #### Feedback 4.5